kite-sdk/kite/src/site/markdown/overview.md

 Datasets you create Kite are no different than any other Hadoop dataset in your system, once created.
 You can query the data with Hive or view it using Impala.

 For quick verification that your data has loaded properly, you can view the top _n_ records in your dataset using the command line interface function [show](kitedatasetcli.html#show).

+---
+*The MovieLens data set was created by the GroupLens Research Group at the University of Minnesota and is available at <a href="http://grouplens.org/datasets/movielens/">http://grouplens.org/datasets/movielens/</a> .